trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseSix" class="panel-collapse collapse">
                             <div class="panel-body">
                                 Whenever you wish for your OnlyKey to appear to be a simple password manager that does not utilize encryption.
-Form more information on Plausible Deniability encryption see https://en.wikipedia.org/wiki/Deniable_encryption
+Form more information read https://crp.to/2017/04/plausible-deniability-onlykey/
                             </div>
                         </div>
                     </div>